h2oai/h2o-2/h2o-docs/source/tutorial/rf.rst

 Building a Model
 """"""""""""""""

+After parsing the data, select either **Random Forest** or **BigData Random Forest** from the **Build models using...** links at the top of the page.
+Select **Random Forest** to create a SpeeDRF model for classification, or select **BigData Random Forest** a DRF model that can be either classification or regression.

 #.
 Once data are parsed a horizontal menu appears at the top
    of the screen that displays "Build model using ... ".
 Select *Random Forest* here, or go to the drop-down **Model** menu  and find Random Forest there.

 #.
 In the "source" field, enter the .hex key generated during data parsing.

+#.
+From the "response" drop-down list, select the column to use for the response variable.

+#.
+To exclude an attribute from tree building, select it in the "Ignored columns" section.

+#.
+(For BigData only)Check the "classification" checkbox to use classification or uncheck it to use regression.

 #.
 In the "ntrees" field, specify the number of trees to build (in this case, 150).